vajlex/qgis_workshop/src/input/nav/toolbars.md

 <div class="maps"><img src="../../assets/graf/gui_10_toolbar.jpg"></div>

 ```
 Now the user interface will be reset.
 Notice that the number of items visible within a particular TOOLBAR depends on the available screen-size.
-Click on the double-right bracket at the right or bottom of any toolset to see the complete list of tools available for any toolbar.
+Click on the double-angle bracket symbol at the right or bottom of any toolset to see the complete list of tools available for any toolbar.
 ```

 <div class="maps"><img src="../../assets/graf/gui_11_toolbar.jpg"></div>